Convert HEIC Without Losing Quality

 Trade-off: Slightly less compatible than PNG

 High-quality JPEG has imperceptible quality loss for photos.
+Convert to JPEG now.

 Best for: Sharing photos, email, social media